 - Centrally logging all sessions to ensure you will pass your technical audits.

 - Stopping you from needing external scanning tools to “discover” historical SSH keys widely distributed across your infrastructure.
 If your organization has been in place for a while, expunging that stuff manually can be expensive.
-If the key is not registered with Identity & Access Manager (BoKS), and associated with the correct user and “door,” it cannot be used - period.
+If the key is not registered with Core Privileged Access Manager (BoKS), and associated with the correct user and “door,” it cannot be used - period.

 - Protecting you against using policies defined by mal-configured local SSH configuration files, or files that have been purposely tampered with by your staff or technical support partners.